List of Grishaverse characters: Genya Safin

 Genya Safin is a Tailor known for her beauty.
 She helps Alina when she arrives at the Little Palace.
 Unlike the rest of the Grisha, Genya is assigned to work for the Queen.
 However, she is sexually abused by the King and the Queen resents her for it.
 Genya remains loyal to the Darkling, but his nichevo'ya mutilate her when she betrays him to help Alina escape in Siege and Storm.
 She joins Alina and helps in taking the King down.
 She marries David Kostyk and becomes a member of the Grisha Triumvirate.
 She later appears in Crooked Kingdom to free Grisha captives being transferred in Ketterdam and restore Wylan's original face.
 In the King of Scars novels, Genya helps rule Ravka and is involved in all of the important war talks.
+Genya is known for her love of parties and event planning.

+Genya has pale skin, red hair and amber eyes.
+She also wears an eyepatch following the attack from the Darkling.
+She wears a red kefta with blue embroidery.

 Genya is a prominent character in the original trilogy.
-She also appears in Crooked Kingdom and the King of Scars duology.
+She also appears in Crooked Kingdom and the King of Scars novels.
 She is played by Daisy Head, a British actress, in the Netflix series.

 David Kostyk

 David Kostyk is a bookish and unassuming Durast.
 A shy but intelligent figure, he crafts weapons and other gadgets for Alina and the other Grisha to use.
-In the first novel, he forges the Stag's amplifer together into a collar for Alina.
+In the first novel, he forges the Stag's amplifier together into a collar for Alina.
 He becomes a member of Ravka's ruling Grisha Triumvirate due to his contributions to the war effort, and creates military weapons in the war against Fjerda.
 He is killed when Fjerda bombs Os Alta but his blueprints continue to be used and eventually help lead to Ravka's victory over Fjerda.
 At his funeral, Genya, Zoya, and Nikolai are emotionally affected by his death not only because of his intellect but because of how loyal and steadfast he was to their cause.

 He is played by Luke Pasqualino in the television series.

 Tamar and Tolya

 Tamar Kir-Bataar and Tolya Yul-Bataar are Heartrender twins who are part of Sturmhond's crew.
-They become loyal to Alina and recognise her sainthood.
+They become loyal to Alina and recognise her Sainthood.
 Tolya is a hulking but gentle man, steadfastly loyal to Nikolai and Alina with a passion towards poetry.
 Tamar is smaller, lithe and a warrior who uses twin axes to fight against enemies.
-Despite their Shu Han heritage, they see themselves as Ravkan, however Tamar joins the Shu Han cause to overthrow their corrupt queen in Rule of Wolves.
+Despite their Shu heritage, they see themselves as Ravkan, however Tamar joins Shu Han's cause to overthrow their corrupt queen in Rule of Wolves.
 The pair both survive to the end of the series and are present at Zoya's coronation.

 They are introduced in the second book.
-They will appear in the second season of the Netflix series, with Tolya being played by Lewis Tan and Tamar being played by Anna Leong Brophy.
+They appear in the second season of the Netflix series, with Tolya being played by Lewis Tan and Tamar being played by Anna Leong Brophy.